raspberrypilearning/top-5-emoji-list/en/step_6.md

 --- task ---

-**Test:** Your star-struck emoji 🤩 should bounce three times each time your load the page.
+**Test:** Each time you load your page, your star-struck emoji 🤩 should bounce three times.

 **Debug:**

 --- collapse ---

 ---
-title: An emoji in the list is bouncing instead of one in the header!
+title: An emoji in the list is bouncing instead of an emoji in the header!
 ---

 You need to add `bounceme` to an emoji in the `<header>`, not the emoji in the `<ol>`.